The Awakening Theory

 Understanding the world is one thing but being able to actually do something about it is another.
 We had to have the tools to be able to manipulate the world to improve it for us so that as we learned more we could take advantage of those things to create further improvement.

-I believe we also had to know what the past was to be able to improve it and enough of the past to recognize patterns and repeating problems.
-This enables us to stop repeating the mistakes of the past.
-Not always but to improve.
+I believe we also had to know what happened in the past in order to be able to improve it.
+We had to see the patterns which requires not just history but enough history with enough detail to recognize the repeating negative behavior, the causes or weaknesses and then put in changes.
+This history is an enablement of us to stop repeating the mistakes of the past.
+Not always but to repeat fewer mistakes and correct the cycles.

-My contention is that these things reached a critical mass by 1900 a fundamental change happened.
+My contention is that these things reached a critical mass by 1900 a fundamental change happened to mankind.
+We became able to make huge advances in every aspect of our conditions.

 Why isn’t the start of the industrial revolution the start of the awakening?

 I realize some people might say bullocks, the industrial revolution more likely corresponded to an awakening.
-I argue against that because we were able to harness a small fraction of the world and had fundamentally wrong ideas about the structure of the world that limited our ability to do much of anything or to discover much.
+I argue against that because we were able to harness a small fraction of the world and had fundamentally wrong ideas about the structure of the world that limited our ability to do much of anything.
 Being able to move boulders or water in large quantities is fundamentally different than being able to use optics and electromagnetism to probe to smaller dimensions and start to tear apart the world and make sense of it.

-For instance a big missing part of our understanding of the world prior to 1900 was in medicine and biology.
+A huge missing part of our understanding of the world prior to 1900 was medicine and biology.

 Prior to 1900 we had almost no understanding of the human body and what disease was.
-We still were calling fluids flowing around the body humors and we had only the vaguest idea what the organs did or could do.
+We still were calling fluids flowing around the body “humors” and we had only the vaguest idea what the organs did or how.

 I could be more specific some of the things that I believe had to be in place or humankind might have remained an ignorant uninteresting species.
 I understand that it is inevitable we would have gotten to this level of knowledge eventually but I believe these are the critical technologies and knowledge: